liferay-design/liferay.design/src/markdown/lexicon/core-components/List/list-variations.md

 title: 'List Variations'
 titleLabel: 'Clay'
 titleLabelLink: 'https://clayui.com/docs/components/list.html'
-description: 'We use different list cell types in our products'
+description: 'Different list cell types are used in our products'
 layout: 'guide'
 order: 285
 ---

+## List basic item

 A list item is a flexible component arranging the data in different ways.
-Here are a few examples.
+In our case, all the variations you see below are possible with the same component.
+We encourage you to create more list cell components that fit your needs when this one doesn't cover your needs.

-### Basic
+### Only text
 The most simple list item just showing the main text.

 ![A list item with the title "Liferay Site".](/images/lexicon/ListBasicItem.png)

-### With description
+### Text and description
 A list item for versions.
 It shows its author and creation date.

 ![A list item with the version name "Version 1.0".
 Author "Alejandro Tardín".
 And creation date "08/05/2019"](/images/lexicon/ListVersionItem.png)

-### User
+### User representation
-A list item for users.
-If select multiple users is needed, place a checkbox on the left side.
+A list item where the user is a relevant visual information.
+To select multiple users place a checkbox on the left side.

 ![A list item with the user icon.
 The user name "John Doe".
 And the nick name "@bigboo".](/images/lexicon/ListUserItem.png)

-### File
+### File representation
-A list item showing who last modified the file and when.
-Additionally, it has a status label.
+A list item where represting the file is important.
+In this case is done through an image, but it can be also done through a sticker that represents the file type or the element type.
+Additionally, we show that status labels are also possible.

 ![A list item with the thumbnail preview of the document.
 And the file name "Barysnikov.jpg".](/images/lexicon/ListFileItem.png)

 ### Notifications

-If a list item needs support for notifications, place an 8px width line on the left side of the row for an unread notification.
+Whenever a list item needs support for notifications, place an 8px width line on the left side of the row for an unread notification.
 The main text for a read notification must be regular.
 <br />

 **Unread**